The Non-thermal Energy Window for Laser-Driven Nuclear Reactions: Introduction

+Laser-driven nuclear reactions provide access to fusion processes in plasma environments that are far from thermal equilibrium.
+In {\it pitcher-catcher} configurations employing ultra-intense, short-pulse lasers, ions are accelerated to multi-MeV energies with ultrashort durations and high instantaneous fluxes, enabling measurements of fusion yields under conditions distinct from those achieved with conventional accelerator-based approaches \cite{Wilks2001,Ditmire1999,Fuchs2006,Robson2007}.
+Such experiments involve non-thermal ion populations, dense plasmas, and rapidly evolving interaction geometries, and have been applied to studies of nuclear reactions in plasma environments \cite{Barbui2013,Storm2013,Willingale2011,Negoita2016,Daido2012,Macchi2013,Passoni2010,TerAvetisyan2005}.

+In laser-driven nuclear experiments, fusion yields are interpreted through nuclear reaction rates.
+Conventionally, fusion yields and effective reaction energies are inferred using thermal formalisms based on Maxwell–Boltzmann ion distributions and the conventional Gamow window \cite{Angulo1999,Arnould2003,Iliadis2015,Rauscher2010}.
+While this approach is applicable to thermally equilibrated plasmas, ions accelerated by Target Normal Sheath Acceleration (TNSA) exhibit non-Maxwellian energy spectra with extended high-energy components \cite{Mora2003,Robson2007,Passoni2010,Macchi2013}.
+In addition, the short interaction time in laser-driven experiments limits the establishment of thermal equilibrium.
+These features indicate that reaction energies inferred using thermal assumptions may not accurately represent the dominant energy range in laser-driven environments.

-In this Letter, we present the first analytical derivation of the energy window for a physically motivated non-Maxwellian ion distribution created by the TNSA mechanism.
-Based on the plasma-expansion–into-vacuum model, we obtain an analytic form of the ion-energy distribution and apply it to evaluate nuclear reaction rates for both non-resonant and resonant processes.
-The analysis demonstrates that the deviation from the Maxwellian distribution produces a new energy window of the nuclear reaction, for which a closed-form expression is derived.
-This framework provides a quantitative basis for identifying the effective reaction-energy window in laser-driven nuclear experiments and for predicting fusion yields and astrophysical $S$-factors for various laser-driven nuclear reactions.
+In this Letter, we present for the first time an analytical derivation of an effective reaction-energy window for a non-Maxwellian ion distribution generated by the TNSA mechanism.
+We adopt the self-similar solution derived from the plasma expansion model, which provides a physically motivated description of ion energy distributions in laser-driven experiments \cite{Mora2003,Fuchs2006}.
+This distribution is combined with the nuclear reaction cross section, expressed in terms of the astrophysical $S$-factor and the Coulomb penetration factor, allowing the reaction-rate integral to be formulated explicitly.
+Within this formulation, we derive closed-form expressions for the effective reaction energy and the corresponding fusion reactivity for both non-resonant and resonant processes.
+The resulting framework provides a quantitative basis for identifying the dominant reaction-energy window in laser-driven nuclear reactions.
+Furthermore, we discuss how to extract low-energy nuclear cross sections and astrophysical $S$-factors from laser-driven fusion yields, with relevance to both nuclear fusion studies and laboratory nuclear astrophysics.